The Graduates of Santa Barbara Newcomers

 The Graduates Treasurer maintains one account, in the name of The Graduates, which has several components.
 All expenditures from the account require receipts, plus approval of appropriate Board representative(s).

 During the first few years, the Club built a reserve fund of about two years’ dues per member.
 In recent years, the growth of this fund has been slowed, principally by board-approved entertainment expenditures for major events.
 Today the fund grows as membership dues are collected, and shrinks as expenses are accrued.
-Overall, it grows at a rate similar to the increase in cost of the items the Club purchases during the year.
+Overall, it grows at a rate similar to the increase in cost of the supplies and services the Club purchases during the year.

 The intent of the account is to: